 However, Pennsylvania recognizes the importance of these types of projects and will continue to promote them.
-At a minimum, up to \$2,815,938 has been allocated to continue the source water protection efforts identified in the workplan for the 10%, Assistance to State Programs and 15%, Other Authorized Activities.
+At a minimum, up to \$2,644,391 has been allocated to continue the source water protection efforts identified in the workplan for the 10%, Assistance to State Programs and 15%, Other Authorized Activities.

 Procedures for determining which projects are categorically green and which projects require a business case will be implemented consistent with FY2012 EPA Grant Guidance.
-The Project Priority List will identify which projects are "green," which category the project addresses and whether or not a business case is required.
-This will be posted on the DEP website on the Bureau of Point and Nonpoint Source Management Infrastructure Finance page.
+The Project Priority List will identify which projects are "green," which category the project primarily addresses and whether or not a business case is required.
+This will be posted on the DEP website on the Bureau of Clean Water Infrastructure Finance page.
+Projects that are "green" will be further identified in the PBR.